labwc/labwc/CONTRIBUTING.md

 3. Copy the header from the original `labwc.pot` to the new one, keeping the newly generated dates, check for sanity and commit.

+# Tools

+We permit LLM and AI-assisted tooling, but only on the basis that humans remain fully accountable.
+Contributors must use an `Assisted-by:` tag in the commit logs if AI tools generated or significantly assisted with any part of the code or documentation.
+Humans retain full legal and technical responsibility for the resulting work, including any defects.

+We have received Pull Requests where the submitter clearly did not understand the code, could not reason about it, and would be unable to maintain it.
+This is not acceptable.

+Any AI-generated code contribution must be compatible with the GPL-2.0-only license.

+While LLMs can be useful for triage, review, clean-up, API refactoring and similar tasks, we strongly discourage AI slop.
+Code review effort is usually the project's primary bottleneck, and submitting unreviewed, AI-generated garbage wastes reviewer time, slows development, and harms the overall health of the project.
+Likewise, AI-generated commit messages and AI-written text in issues and discussions are strongly discourage and may be treated as sabotage on this basis.

 # Upversion